 Social Media – Any business worth doing business with today will have a social media presence.
 Look for Facebook, Twitter, Google+ or other logos.
 Click on them and take a look.
 You may find something that helps you trust the company or not.

 An oxymoron, you say?
 Ha — actually, there are plenty of good life insurance companies out there.
 Check the list of companies on the website.
 You should recognize a few of the names.
 Don’t recognize them all?
 That’s okay.
 Many could be great companies that simply don’t advertise as much as the big boys.
 Look for the company ratings.
-They should be listed, and they should all be ‘A’ rated or better by major ratings companies such as A.M.
+They should be listed, and they should all be ‘A’ rated or better by major rating companies such as A.M.
 Best or Standard & Poor’s.
 You can also go directly to those two websites for verification.

 A licensed life insurance agent or broker is required to show certain license information when giving quotes online.
 You can usually find this at the bottom of the page that contains the quotes.

-The bottom line is you may not feel comfortable until you actually begin to work with a company.
+The bottom line is you may not feel comfortable until you begin to work with a company.
 But using the tips above to do your initial research is a good first step.
-If you’re still unsure after going through them, simply call a couple of companies and see if they check out.
+If you’re still unsure after going through them, just call a couple of companies and see if they check out.
 Are they who they appear to be online?
 Do they make you feel comfortable or pressured?
 You should know fairly quickly if your research has led you in the direction of someone you can trust!